rishabhjain16/phon2sent-LLM/README.md

 **Arpabet** uses ASCII phoneme codes (from CMUdict/G2P), while **IPA** uses international phonetic symbols.
 Both can be used for phoneme-to-text or text-to-phoneme tasks, but have different vocabularies and tokenization.

-### Apostrophes and Punctuation

-- **With apostrophes only (e.g., train_g2p.py):**
-  - The model learns to handle contractions (like "don't", "it's") and possessives (like "John's").
-  - Output is more normalized, but will not preserve or generate periods, commas, etc.
-  - Useful for applications where only basic English text is needed, or for speech tasks where punctuation is not pronounced.

-- **With more punctuation (apostrophes, periods, commas, etc.) (e.g., train2_g2p.py):**
-  - The model can learn to generate and interpret punctuation in sentences.
-  - Output will more closely match written English, including pauses and sentence boundaries.
-  - Useful for text generation, subtitling, or any use case where punctuation is important.

-### Phoneme/IPA Granularity

-- **Character-level (char) granularity:**
-  - Each phoneme or IPA character is treated as a separate token.
-  - No explicit word boundaries are preserved in the input or output.
-  - The model focuses on local, fine-grained sound-to-text mapping.
-  - Useful for tasks where word boundaries are ambiguous or not needed, or for languages/scripts with no clear word separation.

-- **Word-level (word) granularity:**
-  - Spaces or special tokens are used to mark word boundaries in the phoneme/IPA sequence.
-  - The model can learn to reconstruct word boundaries and handle longer-range dependencies.
-  - Output is more likely to match natural word segmentation in English.
-  - Useful for applications where word-level alignment or readability is important (e.g., ASR, TTS, or text recovery from phonemes).

-# Phoneme-to-Text using LLMs

-This repository contains scripts for training and using text-to-phoneme and phoneme-to-text models using both Arpabet (CMUdict/G2P) and IPA phonetic representations.

-> **Note:** For best results in reconstructing English sentences from phoneme or IPA sequences, it is recommended to use the G2P (Arpabet/CMUdict) mode.
-This mode is generally more robust for English and less prone to tokenization or vocabulary issues than direct IPA reconstruction.

-wikitext-2 (smaller)

 ## 1. Setup